Why You Need to Be Sleeping On A Fiberglass Free Mattress

 The memory foam itself does not contain fiberglass.
 CertiPUR-US®, a common certification for high-quality memory foam mattresses, even notes that their seal means a foam doesn’t contain fiberglass.

 However, just because there isn’t fiberglass inside the foam doesn’t mean a memory foam mattress lacks fiberglass entirely.
-The fiberglass typically encases the foams as a separate layer, so shoppers need to look for the best memory foam mattresses without fiberglass.
+The fiberglass typically encases the foams as a separate layer, so shoppers need to do their research to find memory foam mattresses without the material.

 How can I tell if my mattress has fiberglass?

 Often, mattress manufacturers won’t openly advertise that their mattresses contain fiberglass.
-Still, an observant shopper can often spot the signs of a mattress with fiberglass.
+Still, an observant shopper can often spot the signs.
 If they don’t refer to it as fiberglass, they may call it “glass wool” or “glass fibers.”

 Another warning sign is a manufacturer stressing that mattress owners should not remove the cover.
 Removing the cover can let fiberglass escape, and this exposure to fiberglass can cause a number of health issues.
 So even if a mattress brand won’t openly say their mattresses have fiberglass, non-removable mattress covers should put a shopper’s guard up.